Mohamed Hussain Shareef: Political career

 Shareef's political involvement began in 2005 when he joined the Dhivehi Rayyithunge Party (DRP).
 He left the DRP in 2010 to join Gayoom in founding the PPM, where he served as the first Secretary General and Spokesman.
 He was later elected to the PPM's Interim and Governing Councils.
 Mohamed contributed to the party's electoral successes, including victories in multiple by-elections for parliamentary and local council seats.
 He played a key strategic role in the PPM's 2013 presidential election campaign and represented the party on the Elections Commission Advisory Committee during the election.

 In 2013, Shareef was appointed Minister at the President's Office.
 During his tenure as Minister at the president's office, Shareef led the Maldives' delegations to the International Labour Organization (ILO) Ministerial Conference in 2012, the Commonwealth Sports Ministers Meeting in London, and the Commonwealth Youth Ministers Meeting in Papua New Guinea.
 He also represented the Maldives at the Organisation of Islamic Cooperation's Council of Foreign Ministers in Guinea in 2013 and attended the State Funeral of Nelson Mandela as a special envoy of the president.

+In 2026, Shareef was appointed as the Chief Government Spokesperson by President Mohamed Muizzu.
+On 16 September, he was reelected as one of the vice presidents of the People's National Congress.

 Diplomatic career

 Throughout his career, Shareef was involved in foreign affairs, often serving as a speechwriter and delegate for President Gayoom at major international events.
 He attended numerous United Nations General Assembly sessions, Non-Aligned Movement Summits, Commonwealth Heads of Government Meetings, and SAARC summits.
 In 2006, he became the first Maldivian to interpret a speech at the UN General Assembly when President Gayoom addressed the gathering in Dhivehi.

 On 19 December 2016, Shareef was appointed Ambassador of the Maldives to Japan by President Abdulla Yameen.
 He arrived in Japan the following year and presented his Letter of Credentials at the Imperial Palace on 14 April 2017.
 On 21 August of the same year, he was nominated by President Abdulla Yameen as the next Ambassador of Sri Lanka.
 He later presented his letter of credence to Sri Lankan president Maithripala Sirisena on 23 October 2017.
 In 2018, he resigned as the ambassador.
 In 2023, Shareef was appointed Ambassador of the Maldives to the United Arab Emirates; he presented his credentials to Mohamed bin Zayed Al Nahyan in June 2024.
+He later resigned as the Ambassador of the Maldives to the United Arab Emirates in 2026 after being appointed the Chief Government Spokesperson.